copyrite/LwotcMinimalText/XComGame.md

 * Passive: 40% less chance to recruit Faceless when you are the Haven adviser.

 ## Null Lance
-Deal damage in a line with {% NULL_LANCE_LENGTH %} tile length.
-Guaranteed hit.
+Deal guaranteed damage in a line with {% NULL_LANCE_LENGTH %} tile length.
 * {% COOLDOWN %}
 * Damage improves with psi amp tier.
 * TODO: Armor and ablative pierce?